Ross-Coron/appg_extract/README.md

 # Extracting APPG Information

-APPG Extract pulls APPG information (name, Parliamentarians, registered benefits, etc) from their various webpages into a single nested list.
+APPG Extract pulls APPG information (name, Parliamentarians, registered benefits, etc) from their various webpages into a single nested list for easy examination.

 ### About APPGs: